 A strategic site decarbonization plan should be specific in defining opportunities and future performance expectations while leaving flexibility to respond to changes in the operating environment, utility pricing, and legislative frameworks.
 Plus, we need to recognize that our knowledge of energy-use patterns may improve with increased metering and analytics.
 A site-specific decarbonization plan should also define the energy engineering specification for new builds at the site, including any technologies to build on a pilot scale for capability building.

-In Europe, ecodesign regulations1 help us move toward the zero-carbon end point, with HVAC heat recovery now compulsory and fan, chiller, and boiler efficiency requirements driving rapid incremental improvements in new pharma building efficiencies.
+In Europe, ecodesign regulations help us move toward the zero-carbon end point, with HVAC heat recovery now compulsory and fan, chiller, and boiler efficiency requirements driving rapid incremental improvements in new pharma building efficiencies.
 Figure 1 shows an example of solar power used in HVAC operations for a German site.

 Figure 1: Solar collectors delivering hot air to a pharma HVAC dehumidification wheel in Germany.
 Photo courtesy of Axel Kleuch, Pfizer.